Valval144/cse15l-lab-reports/LabReport3.md

 ./government/About_LSC
 ./government/Alcohol_Problems
 ```
-- This command is a little more specific I used -type d to find a directory but now I used -name to find a specific directory within /technical that starts with "A".
+* This command is a little more specific I used -type d to find a directory but now I used -name to find a specific directory within /technical that starts with "A".

--This is useful when trying to pinpoint a specific directory by its name instead of being shown all the directories within /technical(another directory)
+* This is useful when trying to pinpoint a specific directory by its name instead of being shown all the directories within /technical(another directory)

 ---